Why Do Floods Follow Droughts? Look to the Somali Region of Ethiopia.

-Since mid-April, heavy rainfall and flash floods have washed away livestock, homes and public buildings in the Somali Region of Ethiopia, affecting over 165,000 people along the Shabelle river.
+In the spring of 2019, heavy rainfall and flash floods washed away livestock, homes and public buildings in the Somali Region of Ethiopia, affecting over 165,000 people along the Shabelle river.
 Ironically, flooding is common in areas that are prone to drought.
-When the ground is too dry, it can’t absorb rain fast enough, so the water runs over land, flooding the surrounding area.
+When the ground is too dry, it can’t absorb rain fast enough so the water runs over land, flooding the surrounding area.
 Today, the Somali region remains the epicenter of drought and prone to flash floods.

 As global temperatures continue to rise, millions of people who are already teetering on the edges of climate-sensitive regions will be pushed further into hunger.
 Agan Hassan is one of them.